antoniodefazio/cachenocosts/README.md

-# How to create a zero-cost distributed cache that works on all managed Kubernetes services: Openshift, GKE, EKS and so on, via Jgroups Java library in conjunction with Infinispan inside a Spring Boot project
+# How to create a zero cost distributed cache that works on all managed Kubernetes services: Openshift, GKE, EKS and so on, via Jgroups Java library in conjunction with Infinispan inside a Spring Boot project

 I worked for the most important Italian telecommunications company, the manager tells me that during a migration we have to manage some data with a distributed and shared cache across the various pods.
 My proposal "Let's use Redis!", the manager's response "the budget does not include the introduction of another infrastructure".
 Then I thought "Actually nothing in life comes for free..."